Sacramento, California USA

 Some of these gigs have been very colorful and I will be writing them up soon.

-[We at the House of Deception are looking forward to reading Todd's further
+The House of Deception is looking forward to reading Todd's further adventures.

-adventures.
-Again, many thanks to Todd Robbins for his permission to print his
+Again, many thanks to Todd Robbins for his permission to print his article here.

 Todd Robbins' Sideshow Page